-- Promoting healthy housing; - Encouraging active recreation on trails and in parks; - Supporting community gardens; - Ensuring clean drinking water is available to all; and - Building in a compact, mixed-use manner in the Vashon Town Core.
+- Promoting healthy housing; - Encouraging active recreation on trails and in parks; - Supporting community gardens; - Ensuring clean drinking water is available to all; and

 WHAT IS A HEALTHY COMMUNITY?

 "A healthy community is one that continuously creates and improves both its physical and social environments, helping people to support one another in aspects of daily life and to develop to their fullest potential.
 Healthy places are those designed and built to improve the quality of life for all people who live, work, worship, learn, and play within their borders - where every person is free to make choices amid a variety of healthy, available, accessible, and affordable options."